alexmueller07/backtest-mean-reversion/README.md

 ## 🧠 About This Project

-This backtesting engine is purpose-built for analyzing the performance of a mean reversion strategy on a universe of 100 highly liquid U.S. stocks.
+This backtesting engine is purpose-built for analyzing the performance of a mean reversion strategy on a universe of a bunch of highly liquid U.S. stocks.
 It simulates the strategy over historical data and evaluates:

 - Entry and exit performance
 - Trade-level statistics (win rate, expectancy, holding time)